Tornike-Skhulukhia/CLI-Chess/README.md

 # other
-. for castling, moving king 2 places is enough, and even in chess notation if it is written that way and not O-O for example, it will load it and store as O-O move
+. for castling, moving king 2 places is enough, and even in chess notation if it is written that way and not O-O for example, it will load it and store as O-O move . currently no draws and stalemates are implemented in game logic, but can be implemented easily using existing functionality.
+So, you still need to know what you are doing do play chess here :)

 # errors ?
 . do colors show up properly? after installing some old package on my PC, it stopped